 In a recently completed project, we assessed the conditioned rewarding effects of THC vapor in male and female rats.
 In this study, male and female rats showed an exposure-dependent preference for the THC vapor-paired chamber, and sex differences were observed in the THC amount needed to produce CPP, as well as the time to extinction.
 Conditioned place aversion was not observed at any of the THC vapor conditions tested.
-A preprint of this study is available on BioRxiv (1) and is currently undergoing peer review.
+Read the publication here.

 In an ongoing project, we are assessing self-administration of THC vapor or propylene glycol vehicle under various schedules of reinforcement and at varying drug concentrations.

 Acute administration of cannabis and THC can produce motor and neurocognitive impairments, such as deficits in sustained attention and working memory.
 Neurocognitive performance after acute and chronic administration of cannabinoids using a series of tests, including the rodent Psychomotor Vigilance Test (rPVT) and the Y-Maze Spontaneous Alternation Test.
 The rPVT was designed to track the same types of performance variables as the human Psychomotor Vigilance Test (PVT), which is commonly utilized as an objective risk assessment tool to quantify basic attention and neurocognitive function in laboratory, clinical, and operational settings.
 The Y-maze is a widely used behavioral test for studying spatial learning and memory in rodents.

 Photo (right) shows a the Y-maze test of spontaneous alternation behavior; analysis software is Ethovision XT.